Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 All registered drones must broadcast Remote ID information

-400 feet AGL maximum altitude; must maintain visual line of sight
+400 feet AGL maximum altitude; visual line of sight required

 For complete federal regulations, see our Federal Regulations page.